Prescription Drug

 Contributions for prescription drug coverage are included with your medical coverage contributions.
 Your out-of-pocket costs vary depending on how you choose to fill your prescriptions.
 For instance, if you purchase a brand-name drug when a generic equivalent is available, you will pay the generic copayment, plus the difference in cost between the brand-name and generic drug.

-Please note that deductibles and out-of-pocket maximums are in addition to any that you may be required to pay under your medical coverage option.
+Please note that the prescription drug deductibles and out-of-pocket maximums are separate from those for your medical coverage option.
 For your specific costs, visit the YBR website.